Dedicated team to build a

 Main goals here:

 Creating a value proposition

 Defining what value you are able to deliver to consumers is the key to startup success.

 A value proposition is a promise you give your clients to deliver value they need.
 The proposition states the applicability of your product (or service), explains how your product can solve a problem and how it benefits consumers.
 Present value from a broadly defined standpoint.

 - Point out your idea and your client’s needs.
 Start with a single phrase that describes your business.
 Your main goal is to answer the question: what value are you going to create for consumers?

 - The next step you should define your target customer.
+You should sell to a right person.
 Describe a customer you aim and create for.
 What type of customer (people or companies) would benefit from your solution?

 - You should define how your business can help clients solve a bothering problem and how they can benefit from this solution

 - Sum all your fundamental values up in a single clear sentence, that even your grandma can understand.